-Future of women in IT
+The future of women in the IT industry

 Women are still underrepresented in the industry, and there is still a lot of inequality against them.
 Will that change in the future?
 Based on the current rate of progress some people estimate that it will take until 2133 to close the gender gap entirely.
 It is expected that 1.6 million young women would work in the tech industry in 2030.

 It’s promising that many companies notice the benefits of gender diversity in the workplace, and the tech industry is no different.
-From the employer’s perspective, some of the most visible advantages are a wider talent pool, multiplicity of perspectives, improved recruitment and reputation (research by PwC showed that 85% female millenials say it’s important to them to have an employer with a strong record on diversity) and greater profitability (according to McKinsey, the most gender-diverse companies are 21% more likely to experience above-average profitability).
+From the employer’s perspective, some of the most visible advantages are a wider talent pool, multiplicity of perspectives, improved recruitment and reputation (research by PwC showed that 85% female millennials say it’s important to them to have an employer with a strong record on diversity) and greater profitability (according to McKinsey, the most gender-diverse companies are 21% more likely to experience above-average profitability).

 Data scientist, Claudia Perlich, made a comment that the ratio of women to men shouldn’t be an issue in the tech industry.
 Instead, she says that women being recognized for the work they do without gender getting in the way is the challenge: